-Your chances of having success go up dramatically if you are prepared for what you are aiming to do.
+Your chances of having success dramatically rise if you are prepared for what you are aiming to do.

 The people in life that are prepared for what they need to do will always get the job done.